michelfernandez/cove/site/content/english/price.md

   title="Fair Flat"
   description="<p>You sign or request <strong>more than two signatures per month.</strong></p><p class='top-spaced'>Maximum</p><p><strong>CHF <span class='large'>2.50</span> per signature</strong></p><p>up to a maximum of</p><p><strong>CHF <span class='large'>30.-</span> per month</strong></p>"
   has-comparison="true"
-  comparison-caption="If you invite others to sign, another 2.50 per signature request will be added." button-text="Try it now" button-link="https://my.skribble.com/signup" subtext="No subscription commitment.
+  comparison-caption="If you invite other people to sign, an additional amount of CHF 2.00 to 2.50 per signature is added.
+You can downgrade to the Free plan at any time." button-text="Try it now" button-link="https://my.skribble.com/signup" subtext="No subscription commitment.
 The first two signatures are free each month."